avinash-kamble-9/avinash-kamble-9/README.md

 - ☁️ Exploring **AWS**, **GCP**, and **TensorFlow Serving** for scalable ML pipelines.
 - 💻 Working on projects that combine **AI, automation, and web systems** for real-world use cases.
 - 🧩 Love solving **DSA**, **ML optimization**, and **AI model performance** problems.
-- 🪄 Fun Fact: I debug with coffee ☕ and deploy with confidence 🚀
+- 🪄 Fun Fact: I debug with coffee ☕ and deploy with tea.. 🚀

 ---